feynman11/spcc/README.md

-# South Peaks Cycle Club
+# Cycling Club Management System

-A comprehensive cycling club management application for South Peaks Cycle Club, based in Borrowash, Derbyshire.
-This application helps manage members, events, routes, and provides a platform for the cycling community to connect and organize rides.
+A comprehensive cycling club management application designed to help manage members, events, routes, and provide a platform for cycling communities to connect and organize rides.
+The application is fully customizable for any cycling club.

 ## Overview

-South Peaks Cycle Club is a web application designed to help manage all aspects of a cycling club, from member registration and profiles to event planning and route sharing.
+This web application is designed to help manage all aspects of a cycling club, from member registration and profiles to event planning and route sharing.
 The application features interactive maps, GPX file handling, event registration, and member management capabilities.
+All club-specific branding, colors, and content can be easily customized through a configuration file.

 ## Features